Inhalers and Their Proper Use

 Essential medications

 Some seem to think that COVID-19 may have something to do with improving the use of inhaler medication because of pandemic guidelines about medication use in general.
-As you must know, those of us with COPD have a big incentive in keeping our respiratory diseases under control during the pandemic.
-Daily controller medications are essential for patients with asthma, COPD and other chronic respiratory conditions, especially during the COVID-19 pandemic, the study authors noted.
+As you must know, those of us with COPD have a big incentive to keep our respiratory diseases under control during the pandemic.
+The study authors noted that daily controller medications are essential for patients with asthma, COPD, and other chronic respiratory conditions, especially during the COVID-19 pandemic.

 Controlling these respiratory diseases with proper medication use can improve outcomes and reduce problems that require medical care, which could inadvertently expose a patient to COVID-19, they explained.3